n1ckfg/awesome-3D-drawing/README.md

 - Ronald Baecker - <a href="https://publications.csail.mit.edu/lcs/pubs/pdf/MIT-LCS-TR-061.pdf">Interactive Computer-Mediated Animation</a> (1969).
 - Thomas A. DeFanti - <a href="https://etd.ohiolink.edu/acprod/odb_etd/r/etd/search/10?p10_accession_num=osu1486740394721916">The Graphics Symbiosis System</a> (1973).
 - Ivan Sutherland - <a href="https://dl.acm.org/doi/10.1145/1461551.1461591">Sketchpad: A Man-Machine Graphical Communication System</a> (1963).

+### Related Graphics History
+- Amanda Long - <a href="https://www.isea-symposium-archives.org/wp-content/uploads/2024/08/2023_Long_Copy-It-Right_The_Distribution_Religion.pdf">The Media Archaeology of the Sandin Image Processor</a> (2023). [<a href="https://github.com/amandalong/Sandin-Image-Processor">code</a>]
+- Richard Shoup - <a href="https://www.computer.org/csdl/magazine/an/2001/02/man2001020032/13rRUyft7wz">SuperPaint: An Early Frame Buffer Graphics System</a> (2001).
+- Marc Levoy - <a href="https://dl.acm.org/doi/10.1145/965141.563871">A Color Animation System Based on the Multiplane Technique</a> (1977).
+- Nestor Burtnyk and Marceli Wein - <a href="https://dl.acm.org/doi/10.1145/360349.360357">Interactive Skeleton Techniques for Enhancing Motion Dynamics in Key Frame Animation</a> (1976).

 ## Datasets
 - Nick Fox-Gieg - TiltSet: A Collection of 3D Drawings (2024). [<a href="https://doi.org/10.20383/103.0917">files</a>]
 - Nick Fox-Gieg - ABC-Draco: A GLTF Draco Conversion of the NYU ABC-Dataset (2024). [<a href="https://doi.org/10.5683/SP3/QGGXYJ">files</a>]